khaliso/FIFA_reddit/README.md

 # FIFA_reddit
-This repository contains all availabe r/FIFA posts between the beginning of 2009 and end of 2018
+This repository contains all availabe r/FIFA comments between the beginning of 2009 and end of 2018